kubevault/prometheus-exporter/docs/guides/secret-engines/gcp/overview.md

 ```

-If GCPAccessKeyRequest is deleted, then credential lease (if have any) will be revoked.
+If GCPAccessKeyRequest is deleted, then credential lease (if any) will be revoked.

 ```console
 $ kubectl delete gcpaccesskeyrequest -n demo gcp-cred-req